 What is the pelvic floor?

 The pelvic floor is the region from your pubic bone to tailbone (from front to back) and from each sit bone (from side to side).
 YES!
 This encompasses your genitals and the areas that you poo and pee from!
-Everyone has a pelvic floor!
-Guys… you too.
+Everyone has a pelvic floor, no matter the gender that you identify with!

 The pelvic floor consists of: